petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 to succeed in uncertain environments.
 At the same time, the
-[pace of scientific innovation appears to be slowing](https://doi.org/10.1257/aer.20180338), and many findings are failing to be replicated (validated in an end-to-end sense, re-acquiring and reanalyzing raw data) or even reproduced
+[pace of scientific innovation appears to be slowing](https://doi.org/10.1257/aer.20180338), with many findings are failing to replicate
+(validated in an end-to-end sense, re-acquiring and reanalyzing raw data) or even to be reproduced
 (verified by rerunning the same computational processes on the same input data).
 Though the products of science only sometimes include software,